 If you need more help there are a few online tools that will help you learn more about this cipher

 Are you interested in learning how to break codes?

 The Elementary Cryptanalysis – A Mathematical Approach book by Abraham Sinkov is what I would recommend.

 Various pigpen cipher variants

-Here are three most common variants:
+Here are the three most common variants:

 b) Placing the letters alternatively the dot and non-dot parts to split adjacent letters:

 c) Using three grids, and using either a full stop or space o occupy the last position: